 60 AWESOME Things To Do in Jasper (2024 Travel Guide)

-One of the most beautiful places to visit in Canada, there are impressive things to do in Jasper National Park all year round.
-The small alpine town of Jasper is home to 5,000 people and serves as a tremendous base to explore the encompassing national park.
+One of the most beautiful places to visit in Canada, Jasper National Park offers impressive things to do all year round.
+The small alpine town of Jasper, home to 5,000 people, serves as a tremendous base for exploring the encompassing national park.

-Days are spent adventuring amongst the mountains, evenings enjoying the delicious Jasper restaurants, and nights in cozy cabins.
+Days are spent adventuring amongst the mountains, and evenings can be spent enjoying the delicious Jasper restaurants before lying in a cozy cabin at night.
 The season doesn’t matter either, as every month of the year has plenty of ways to stay entertained.

-You can rent a canoe in the summertime and paddle your way around one of the many mountain lakes after driving the stunning Icefields Parkway.
-In the winter in Jasper, you can enjoy a ski at Marmot Basin followed by hot cocoa by the fire.
+In the summertime, you can rent a canoe and paddle your way around one of the many mountain lakes after driving the stunning Icefields Parkway.
+In the winter, you can enjoy a ski at Marmot Basin, followed by hot cocoa by the fire.
 If you’re wondering what to do in Jasper, we have you covered.

 Our Top Recommended Jasper Tours